There is so much that we can’t control, and it’s easy to focus on those things and feel helpless to stop them. But in this...Read More

 If you have employment and your earning exceed the earnings limitation, make sure that you let the Office of Personnel Management (OPM) know so that your supplement can be offset.

-If you do not let them know, you can find that in a couple of years when your earnings are up to date by the Social Security office that your supplement or pension, contingent on your timeline, will be adjusted automatically.
+If you do not let them know, you may find that in a couple of years when your earnings have been updated by the Social Security office that your supplement or pension, contingent on your timeline, will be adjusted automatically.

 There is no penalty associated with the reduction but if you are not planning for it, you may be surprised when it happens.